 This allows for a delicate balance between the need for data protection and the general handling of data.
 To achieve that, the PDPA sets out guidelines and obligations that we will be discussing in this series of articles.
-We will also be discussing the recent restrictions to the collection of NRIC/NRIC numbers which were added to the PDPA in another article (link here).
+We will also be discussing the recent restrictions to the collection of NRIC/NRIC numbers on PDPA.

 In this introduction which will be first of a series of articles on the PDPA, we will mainly focus on the main requirements set out by the PDPA such as the key duties and obligations required of individuals or organisations when they handle the personal data of individuals.
 These obligations and guidelines have to be adhered to in order to avoid being liable under the PDPA.

 Who the Personal Data Protection Act applies to (Section 4)

 For the purposes of our discussion, it is important to firstly understand who the PDPA applies to as it determines who may be found liable under the Act if their conduct is contrary to what is required.
 Parts III to VI of the PDPA will not apply to you or to any individual who is acting in a personal or domestic capacity, these parts also do not apply to employees acting in the course of their employment with an organisation.
 What this essentially means is that even if the employee’s conduct has contravened the obligations set out by the PDPA, the employee will not be liable but instead the company or the individual as the employer will be liable.